ory/docs/docs/kratos/self-service/flows/user-login.md

 ## Login UI

-Applications running and rendering on the server-side, such as a PHP application which renders an HTML page, initiate an authentication session with the Hive API and render the resulting information as they see fit.
+Applications running and rendering on the server-side, such as a PHP application which renders an HTML page, initiate an authentication session with the Kratos API and render the resulting information as they see fit.

-To initiate the session, the server-side code handling the login page makes a request to the Hive API `POST https://hive.something/authentication/session` and receives the available authentication methods:
+To initiate the session, the server-side code handling the login page makes a request to the Kratos API `POST https://kratos.something/authentication/session` and receives the available authentication methods:

 ```